jbcodeforce/ML-studies/docs/kaggle.md

 X_train, X_valid = X_train.align(X_valid, join='left', axis=1)
 X_train, X_test = X_train.align(X_test, join='left', axis=1)
 ```

 ### Mutual information

-The first step is to construct a ranking with a feature utility metric, a function measuring associations between a feature and the target.
-Then you can choose a smaller set of the most useful features to develop initially.
+The first step is to construct a ranking with a feature utility metric, a function
+measuring associations between a feature and the target.
+Then you can choose a smaller
+set of the most useful features to develop initially.
-Mutual information is a lot like correlation in that it measures a relationship between two quantities.
+Mutual information is a lot like correlation in that it measures a relationship between
+two quantities.
-The advantage of mutual information is that it can detect any kind of relationship, while correlation only detects linear relationships
+The advantage of mutual information is that it can detect any kind of relationship,
+while correlation only detects linear relationships

 The least possible mutual information between quantities is 0.0.
-When MI is zero, the quantities are
+When MI is zero,
-independent: neither can tell you anything about the other.
+the quantities are independent: neither can tell you anything about the other.

-It's possible for a feature to be very informative when interacting with other features, but not so
+It's possible for a feature to be very informative when interacting with other features,
-informative all alone.
+but not so informative all alone.
 MI can't detect interactions between features.
 It is a univariate metric.

-You may need to transform the feature first to expose the association.
+We may need to transform the feature first to expose the association.

 The scikit-learn algorithm for MI treats discrete features differently from continuous features.
 Consequently, we need to tell it which are which.
 Anything that must have a float dtype is not discrete.